 |Agency product number||

-clopidogrel hydrogen sulphate
+clopidogrel (as hydrogen sulfate)

 |International non-proprietary name (INN) or common name||